Benson-D/foodie-love-v2/README.md

 # Foodie Love

 Foodie Love is a fullstack recipe web application.
 A user can create, and view recipe/grocery list.
-The stack consist of Next.js, React, TypeScript, MUI, TRPC, Prisma, and Clerk.
+The stack consist of Next.js, React, TypeScript, MUI, TRPC, Prisma, Supabase, and Clerk.

 ## Installation/Scripts